IndexAttribute

 -

-HOONS
+HOONS commented

 It would be helpful, if EF could attach Unique and Clustered options.